-You will be contacted in the last week in April to schedule your NUC pickup.
+You will be contacted in May to schedule your NUC pickup.
 NUCS are scheduled to be available for pick up Thursday, Friday, Saturday, or Sunday, second week in May, BETWEEN THE HOURS OF 6:30 PM to 7:30 PM.

 PLEASE NOTE: We will not release the NUCS to customer until the bees are ready.
-Depending on the weather and conditions, the time frame could change.
+Depending on the weather and conditions, THE TIME FRAME IS SUBJECT TO CHANGE.

 NUC INSTALLATION: Your NUC will come in a cardboard box on 5 DEEP frames.
 Install the nuc in the center of a brood box one frame at a time with additional frames (and follower boards) to fill the box.

 Feed the NUC 1 to 1 sugar syrup until all the frames in the box are fully drawn.
 Feeding sugar syrup to the small colony frees the bees from the need to forage for nectar, and they can use their efforts instead to collect pollen, rear brood, produce beeswax, and draw out comb.
 Generally, feed a quart a day.